Sh-ui/MisterLister/README.md

 - Access configuration options

 ![Bottom bar controls](https://github.com/Sh-ui/MisterLister/blob/main/assets/example_images/mister_lister_confirmclear_ui.png)
-*The confirmation dialog appears when using the clear button*

 ### Print & Preview
 Before printing, use the preview button to check formatting.
 When you're happy with how it looks, hit print!
 Border styles and colors can be customized in the config menu.

 ![Print preview](https://github.com/Sh-ui/MisterLister/blob/main/assets/example_images/mister_lister_preview_ui.png)
-*The print preview dialog showing how your list will appear when printed*

 The interface is designed to be clean and intuitive - everything you need is just a click away.
 Start with a simple file drop and explore the features as you need them!